 Sustainable construction aims to meet present day needs for housing, working environments and infrastructure without compromising the ability of future generations to meet their own needs in times to come.
 It incorporates elements of economic efficiency, environmental performance and social responsibility – and contributes to the greatest extent when architectural quality, technical innovation and transferability are included.

 The general definition of social sustainability is the ability of a social system, such as a country, to function at a defined level of social well being indefinitely.
-That level should be defined in relation to the goal of Homo sapiens, which is (or should be) to optimize quality of life for those living and their descendants.
+That level should be defined in relation to the goal of Homo sapiens, which is (or should be) to optimize quality of life for those living and their descendents.